iluwatar/java-design-patterns/circuit-breaker/README.md

 > Circuit breaker is a design pattern used in modern software development.
 It is used to detect
 > failures and encapsulates the logic of preventing a failure from constantly recurring, during
-> maintenance, temporary external system failure or unexpected system difficulties.
+> maintenance, temporary external system failure, or unexpected system difficulties.

 ## Programmatic Example

 So, how does this all come together?
-With the above example in mind we will imitate the functionality in a simple example.
+With the above example in mind, we will imitate the functionality in a simple example.
 A monitoring service mimics the web app and makes both local and remote calls.

 The service architecture is as follows:

 ![alt text](./etc/ServiceDiagram.PNG "Service Diagram")

-In terms of code, the end user application is:
+In terms of code, the end-user application is:

 ```java
 public class App {